redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/odo-create-namespace.md

 sidebar_position: 3
 ---

 `odo create namespace` lets you create a namespace/project on your cluster.
+If you are on a Kubernetes cluster, running the command will create a Namespace resource for you, and for an OpenShift cluster, it will create a Project resource.

 To create a namespace you can run `odo create namespace <name>`:
 ```shell